 # [7] "selfReportedInfo"

-The content of the original AIS message transmitted by the vessel appears in $selfReportedInfo:
+The content of the original AIS messages transmitted by the vessel appears in $selfReportedInfo:

 mmsi_search$selfReportedInfo

-# vesselId ssvid shipname nShipname flag callsign imo messagesCounter
+# index vesselId ssvid shipname nShipname flag callsign imo messagesCounter

 # # ℹ 5 more variables: positionsCounter <int>, sourceCode <list>,